chainsahin/Cihan-s-devops-development/README.md

 # Cihan-s-devops-development
-Software Engineer student's DevOps development
+Devops development of a software engineering student